 - Listed companies must submit the audited yearly financial statements to the respective stock exchanges in UAE before March 31st

-- As per their regulation, free zone authorities require entities to submit their yearly audited financial statements to the regulators, which is generally 3 months or six months at the end of the financial year.
+- As per their regulation, free zone authorities require entities to submit their yearly audited financial statements to the regulators, generally three or six months at the end of the financial year.

-- Hotels operating in UAE need to submit the yearly financial statements with Tourism Department within 6 months from the financial year.
+- Hotels operating in UAE must submit the yearly financial statements to Tourism Department within six months of the financial year.

-- Branch of foreign companies needs to submit the yearly financial statements when renewing their commercial license.
+- Foreign companies’ branches must submit yearly financial statements when renewing their commercial license.

-- Are there any capital adequacy rules to be followed by the shareholders of a registered Establishment in Hamriyah Free Zone?If the net assets of a Free Zone Establishment fall below 75% of its Legal share capital, the shareholder of that establishment should take such steps as appropriate to remedy the situation to restore at least 75% of its share capital soon as reasonably practicable.
-(Article 17(N) of implementing rules and regulations)
+Suppose the net assets of a Free Zone Establishment fall below 75% of its Legal share capital, the shareholder of that establishment should take such steps as appropriate to remedy the situation to restore at least 75% of its share capital as reasonably practicable.
+(Article 17(N) of implementing rules and regulations).

-- Is Audit of financial statements mandatory in HFZA?
+Is Audit of financial statements mandatory in HAFZA?

 Latest insights, case studies and news from across the network

 How Analytics in the finance and accounting industry assist small and medium-sized businesses?

 Accounting and financial professionals have long used analytics in their work.
 Since the 1980s, several financial teams have utilized data to report on trends and past performance.

 The Top Four Components of Predictive Practice: A Comprehensive Guide for Businesses